rmgrajewski/RyanGrajewski.io/_projects/upsmainproj/upsmainproj.md

 ## Full-System Design Process

-<span style="font-style:oblique; font-weight:415;">Defining the Engineering Problem</span>
+<span style="font-style:oblique; font-weight:415;">Defining the Engineering Problem</span><br>

 1. Translated the project's general guidelines into specific, targetable functional requirements.
 Researched current industry practices and viable off-the-shelf solutions.
 2. Developed a mathematical formulation of the package orientation problem.
 Wrote a decision algorithm which acted as a set of rules (based on initial orientation) that defined the sequence of rotations that should be applied to a package in order to achieve a final desired orientation.

-<span style="font-style:oblique; font-weight:415;">Exploring the Design Space - see images #6, 7, and 8 in carousel</span>
+<span style="font-style:oblique; font-weight:415;">Exploring the Design Space - see images #6, 7, and 8 in carousel</span><br>

 3. Conceptualized numerous alternative mechanism designs for each possible manipulation.
 Below are a few videos I've received permission to display that demonstrate early stages of the exploration process.
 4. Systematically eliminated certain design strategies and began formulating a cohesive system architecture by building scale mockups of key mechanisms
-5. Iteratively improved the design of the most promising mechanism concepts.
+5. Iteratively improved the design of the most promising mechanism concepts.<br>

-<span style="font-style:oblique; font-weight:415;">Engineering Design Calculations</span>
+<span style="font-style:oblique; font-weight:415;">Engineering Design Calculations</span><br>

 6. Modeled the system dynamics of each mechanism, calculated anticipated loads, and defined their respective motion profiles.
 7. Calculated the corresponding motor torque requirements.
-Performed necessary calculations to ensure each transmission assembly's design was mechanically sound and with an appropriate factor of safety.
+Performed necessary calculations to ensure each transmission assembly's design was mechanically sound and with an appropriate factor of safety. <br>

-<span style="font-style:oblique; font-weight:415;">Prototype Fabrication and Assembly</span>
+<span style="font-style:oblique; font-weight:415;">Prototype Fabrication and Assembly</span><br>

 8. Strategically planned the design of each component to use the most efficient manufacturing process that made sense with the part’s application.
-9. Used the waterjet, CNC Mill, sheet-metal brake, and 3D printer to fabricate components, though opted for off-the-shelf components where possible to save time and material costs.
+9. Used the waterjet, CNC Mill, sheet-metal brake, and 3D printer to fabricate components, though opted for off-the-shelf components where possible to save time and material costs. <br>

-<span style="font-style:oblique; font-weight:415;">Electronics and Controls Module Development - See Image #5 in Carousel</span>
+<span style="font-style:oblique; font-weight:415;">Electronics and Controls Module Development - See Image #5 in Carousel</span><br>

 10. Selected an appropriate power supply, microcontroller, and compatible stepper controllers to satisfy each motor's specifications.
 11. Translated into C (programming language) the decision algorithm used to decide the sequence of necessary rotations.
 Leveraged the stepper controller library to write low-level motor functions.
-12. Measured and optimized each motor's electrical parameters to ensure the correct voltage was being supplied, enabling adequate torque.
+12. Measured and optimized each motor's electrical parameters to ensure the correct voltage was being supplied, enabling adequate torque.<br>

-<span style="font-style:oblique; font-weight:415;">Full System Test and Validation Experiments</span>
+<span style="font-style:oblique; font-weight:415;">Full System Test and Validation Experiments</span><br>

 13. Evaluated full system's functionality using test scenarios involving randomly oriented packages entering the system.
 Demonstrated proof-of-concept.